Emiliano Zapata: 1914–1919: The conventionist government

 As the Constitutionalist forces began to split, with Villa creating a popular front against Carranza's Constitutionalists, Carranza worked diplomatically to get the Zapatistas to recognize his rule, sending Dr. Atl as an envoy to propose a compromise with Zapata.
 For Carranza, an agreement with Zapata would mean that he did not need to worry about his force's southern flank and could concentrate on defeating Villa.
 Zapata demanded veto power over Carranza's decisions, which Carranza rejected, and negotiations broke off.
 Zapata issued a statement, perhaps drafted by his advisor, Antonio Díaz Soto y Gama.

 The country wishes to destroy feudalism once and for all [while Carranza offers] administrative reform ... complete honesty in the handling of public monies ... freedom of the press for those who cannot read; free elections for those who do not know the candidates; proper legal proceedings for those who have never had anything to do with an attorney.
 All those beautiful democratic principles, all those great words that give such joy to our fathers and grandfathers have lost their magic ...
 The people continue to suffer from poverty and endless disappointments.

 Unable to reach an agreement, the Constitutionalists divided along ideological lines, with Zapata and Villa leading a progressive rebellion, and Carranza and Obregón leading the conservative faction of the remaining Constitutionalists.
 Villa and the other anti-Carrancista leaders of the North established the Convention of Aguascalientes against Carranza.
-Zapata and his envoys got the convention to adopt some of the agrarian principles of the Plan de Ayala.
+Zapata and his envoys got the convention to adopt some of the agrarian principles of the Plan of Ayala.
 Zapata and Villa met in Xochimilco to negotiate an alliance and divide the responsibility for ridding Mexico of the remaining Carrancistas.
 The meeting was awkward but amiable, and was widely publicized.
 It was decided that Zapata should work on securing the area east of Morelos from Puebla towards Veracruz.
 Nonetheless, during the ensuing campaign in Puebla, Zapata was disappointed by Villa's lack of support.
 Villa did not initially provide the Zapatistas with the weaponry they had agreed on and, when he did, he did not provide adequate transportation.
 There were also a series of abuses by Villistas against Zapatista soldiers and chiefs.
 These experiences led Zapata to grow unsatisfied with the alliance, turning instead his efforts to reorganizing the state of Morelos that had been left in shambles by the onslaught of Huerta and Robles.
 Having taken Puebla, Zapata left a couple of garrisons there but did not support Villa further against Obregón and Carranza.
 The Carrancistas saw that the rebel alliance was divided and decided to concentrate on beating Villa, which left the Zapatistas to their own devices for a while.